WhirligigGirl/2W2PJ/README.md

 Planetjam 2 -- the sequel to Week World Planet Jam, a collaboration between 16 modders to make a large planetary system.

 80 planets.
 2 weeks!
-Well now it's 98 actually but it took like another month to get this far.
+Well now it's 101 actually but it took two months to get this far.

 # REQUIREMENTS:
 * Kopernicus (and its prerequisites)